Defense in Depth is a Respected Cybersecurity Strategy. Learn What It Consists of.

 Network segmentation can be implemented through either physical or logical methods.
 In the case of the former, the firewall can act as the subnetwork gateway to control incoming and outgoing traffic.
 The latter relies on network addressing schemes or virtual local area networks (VLAN).
 It is more effective than its counterpart, but also requires a lot more technical resources.

-Patch management is a process that first involves scanning devices to identify missing software updates.
-Subsequently, the procedure continues by applying said updates to software, hardware, applications, or the operating system of the machine as soon as they are deployed by the third-party service that manages them.
+Patch management is a process that first involves scanning devices to identify missing software updates and vulnerabilities.
+Subsequently, the procedure continues by applying said updates to software, applications, or the operating system of the machine as soon as they are deployed by the manufacturer.

 Outdated applications represent a huge liability for your enterprise.
 On the authority of data-driven defense evangelist Roger Grimes, unpatched software was the cause behind 20 to 40 percent of breaches in2020.
 In fact, Grimes declared the second largest threat after phishing campaigns, which sometimes exploit these very system vulnerabilities anyway.

-When it comes to the defense in depth cybersecurity concept of password security, there are four main aspects that you should consider:
+When it comes to the concept of password security, there are four main aspects that you should consider:

 But let’s take them one at a time.
 Password strength determines how hard a password is to guess or how well it can hold its own against a brute force attack.
 Strong passwords generally contain both uppercase and lowercase letters, as well as numbers and symbols.
 They are not tied to easily identifiable information about the users, are not shared and are not subject to other common password mistakes.